 Relatedly, if women expect that they will prepare more in competitive environments, this may, in turn, impact whether they even enter competitive environments.
-Thus, while our work suggests that merely giving women more time to prepare does not make them more willing to compete, anticipated effort could still influence labor market outcomes by affecting women’s decisions to enter certain fields or compete for promotions, for instance.
+In fact, there is evidence that the way a job is advertised affects women’s willingness to apply (Flory, Leibbrandt, & List, 2010; Gaucher, Friesen, & Kay, 2011).
+If a job is described as “competitive” or the payment scheme is described as a competition, women find the jobs less appealing and are less willing to apply, demonstrating the power of organizational communication on gender differences in labor market outcomes.
+While our work suggests that merely giving women more time to prepare does not make them more willing to compete, anticipated effort could still influence labor market outcomes by affecting women’s decisions to enter certain fields or compete for promotions, for instance.
 In our studies, we use relatively unimportant tasks that are unlikely to greatly impact one’s earnings.
 Yet, we still find a striking gender difference in preparation, suggesting that our study likely underestimates this gender difference.
 For instance, we would expect greater gender differences in preparation for tasks with higher stakes, where the outcomes are important for one’s career and economic prospects.
 In this way, our study is providing a conservative test of the gender differences in effort and preparation in the real world.

 4.2 Future research

 There are a number of avenues for future research in this area.
 First, we would like to test the robustness of gender differences in preparation outside of online and laboratory settings.
-Do these findings translate to real-world settings?
+Do these findings replicate in organizations?
 Exploring the gender difference in preparation cross-culturally would also shed light on the universality of the finding and help to identify cultural, ecological and social factors that exacerbate it.

 A second important extension of the work would be to examine how anticipated preparation or workload influences women’s decisions to enter competitive environments.
 While we did not find that giving women time to prepare makes them more likely to compete, it is still possible that women know that they will end up preparing more in competitive situations and thus, select out of them.
 As mentioned earlier, there are opportunity costs to overpreparing.